YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ```
 For this goal the answers `0,1,2,3,4` are found, which is quite satisfactory.

-The relations `lte, add, div, gcd` are also questioned systematically.
+The relations `lte, add, div, gcd` are also questioned systematically in the test file.

 Note that the addition relation can perform subtraction, and the division
 relation can do multiplication.
 For instance, the goal below